RickStrahl/anti-trust-guilty-album/README.md

 On that site you can find all the songs to browse through and play online, lyrics as well as old photos and band information.

-You can also find or buy 'Guilty' on your favorite streaming services:
+You can also find, stream or buy 'Guilty' on your favorite streaming services:

 * [Listen on your favorite Streaming Service](https://anti-trust.rocks/stream)